 As we prepare for our next Summit, we wanted to take a moment to reflect on memorable conversations from Summit 2017 with some of our previous speakers that we hope sparked future actions towards student success optimization.

-In our first Summit flashback, Mark Milliron, Co-founder and Chief Learning Officer, and Daniel Greenstein, Director of Education for the Bill Gates Foundation, explore momentum around increasing student success and minimizing equity gaps through college completion vs. continued focus on accessibility.
+In our first Summit flashback, Mark Milliron, Co-founder and Chief Learning Officer, and Daniel Greenstein, Director of Education for the Bill & Melinda Gates Foundation, explore momentum around increasing student success and minimizing equity gaps through college completion vs. continued focus on accessibility.

 Greenstein mentions that this year, one of his personal goals will be to share proven student success initiatives with the community of practice.
 By sharing these narratives, the community at large can piece together actionable steps to further the student success agenda, while also opening more opportunities for all student demographics.